A NSW Government website

 Use CMS- or template-level logic to control when the component appears, for example only on pages where safety or privacy risk applies.

-When JavaScript is available, the Quick exit script enhances the server-rendered element with cloak mode, double-Esc activation, and first-Tab focus behaviour.
+When JavaScript is available, the Quick exit script enhances the server-rendered element with cloak mode, page title update, the keyboard hint, double-Esc activation, and first-Tab focus behaviour.
 Without JavaScript, the link still functions as a standard navigation to the safe URL.

 Include the screen-reader announcement message